kamicane/elements/doc/elements.md

 ### Parameters

-1. name (*string*) the name of the attribute or property
+1. name (*string*) The name of the attribute or property
-2. value (*string*, optional) if the value parameter is set, this method will act like a setter and will set the value to all elements in the collection.
+2. value (*string*, optional) If the `value` parameter is set, this method will act like a setter and will set the `value` to all elements in the collection.
-If this attribute is omitted, it will act as a getter on the first element in the collection.
+If this parameter is omitted, it will act as a getter on the first element in the collection.

 ### Example